NukolLodda/Flopcraft/README.md

 The music discs were removed to prevent any legal trouble with my mod however, if you want to listen to music using this mod, you have to record a song down and convert it to an ogg file using <a href="https://convertio.co/">this link</a>

-However, as of right now I have a possible solution to this problem which will be done via links rather than how things are currently done as to allow for the music discs to have a sound without having the sound files in the sourcecode.

 ___
 **Downloading Aesthetic Music Files For Modussy**